wormhole-foundation/wormhole/docs/protocol.md

 chains.

 If all VAAs issued by the previous guardian set would immediately become invalid once a new guardian set takes over, that would lead to some payments being "stuck".
-Therefor we track a list of previous guardian sets.
+Therefore we track a list of previous guardian sets.
 VAAs issued by old guardian sets stay valid for one day from the time that the change happens.